RishabhKodes/RishabhKodes/README.md

 <hr>

 ### Hi 👋
 I am Rishabh!
-A Back-End Developer who thrives on JavaScript, with the love for DevOps and Server Development 💻, some frameworks and softwares that I use to code are-
+A <b>Back-End Developer</b> :bulb: who thrives on JavaScript, with the love for DevOps and Server Development 💻, some frameworks and softwares that I use to code are-
 <br>
 <table>
 <tbody>